Ngawang-T/ipriot-car-park-prj/README.md

 # Note
 When using this repo as a template, you should update this readme to provide a general overview suitable for **YOUR** project.

+#General overview for Ipriot-car-park-prj

+Using the object oriented programming concepts in python to design and implement a car park system in the PyCharm IDE.
+Should consist of a car park, sensors and displays to track the cars entering and exiting and the availability pf parking bays.